1,000+ Opportunities

 For more information, please contact: Michael Oreste, Senior Program Officer: moreste@oregoncf. org

-Based on current listing details, eligibility includes: Nonprofit organizations, churches, and schools offering enrichment activities for youth in Baker County and North Powder, Oregon.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations with 501(c)(3) status, churches, and schools offering enrichment activities for youth in Baker County and North Powder, Oregon.
+Confirm the full requirements in the official notice before applying.

-The current target date is January 16, 2027.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Edna E. Harrell Community Children's Fund are due January 16, 2027.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.